ysoftwareab/yplatform/doc/integrate-travis-ci.md

 ### `transcrypt`-ed repository

-If your repository is `transcrypt`-ed, and you want to access the secrets in Travis CI, you need to add `TRANSCRYPT_PASSWORD` variable in Travis Web UI.
+If your repository is `transcrypt`-ed, and you want to access the secrets in Travis CI, you need to add `SF_TRANSCRYPT_PASSWORD` variable in Travis Web UI.

 The decryption of the repository will happen automatically in non-pull-request builds, if `.travis.yml` runs `./travis.sh before_install` in `before_install`